Production of Educational Materials

 Objectives and competences

-The aim of this course is to teach students about the tools and mechanisms to develope the best possible open education materials that would fit user needs and requirements on one side and provide quality learning experience on the other.
+The aim of this course is to explore with students open and digital pedagogical practices, tools and technologies in the context of development of effective open education materials that would fit learners' needs and requirements and create stimulating learning experiences.

 Prerequisites